top of page

 and will cooperate with the enforcement of local laws, including those on public camping and public drug use.

-Deadlines for applications are September 9, 2024, submitted into the HUD electronic grant management software e-snaps and through the LCCoC’s grant Management software Good Grants.
+Deadlines for applications are August 26, 2026, submitted into the HUD electronic grant management software e-snaps and through the LCCoC’s grant application.

 FUNDING AMOUNTS

-ANNUAL RENEWAL DEMAND (ARD) –The total amount for all projects eligible for renewal in the 2025 competition based on the HUD approved Grants Inventory Worksheet.
-The Lake County CoC Annual Renewal Demand (ARD) amount approved was $43,474.
+ANNUAL RENEWAL DEMAND (ARD) –The total amount for all projects eligible for renewal in the 2026 competition based on the HUD approved Grants Inventory Worksheet.
+The Lake County CoC Annual Renewal Demand (ARD) amount approved to be determined.

 RENEWAL PROJECTS